Updated: Feb. 17, 2025

 So many of life’s essential tasks, tools, and functions have moved to websites, apps, and other online spaces.
 If those tools are difficult or impossible for disabled individuals to access and use, those people will lack important information, and that can adversely affect their lives.

-Discussions about web accessibility often focus solely on those with visual and physical impairments.
-All too often, we fail to address the needs of the neurodivergent.
+Web accessibility guidelines often focus on those with visual and physical impairments.
+All too often, we fail to address the unique needs of the neurodivergent.

-Neurodivergent individuals, simply put, have brains that process the world differently than the average (or neurotypical) brain.
+Neurodivergent individuals, simply put, have brains that process the world differently than the average (or "neurotypical") brain.
 Autism Spectrum Disorder (ASD), dyslexia, sensory processing disorders, and chronic mental health conditions can fall within this category.
-The debate continues as to whether these conditions constitute a disability or simply a different mode of cognitive function.
-Categories aside, they can dramatically affect a person’s life, even with treatment.
+The debate continues as to whether these conditions constitute disabilities or simply a "different" mode of cognitive function.
+Categories aside, they can dramatically impact a person’s life, even with treatment.

-Neurodivergences can also affect how a person navigates the distracting, sometimes overwhelming informational landscape of the internet.
-By way of example, I will focus on one very common neurodivergence, Attention-Deficit Hyperactivity Disorder.
+Neurodivergences can also affect how a person navigates the distracting, overwhelming informational landscape of the internet.
+As an example, I'd like to focus on one particular neurodivergence that can make browsing the internet a challenge, Attention-Deficit Hyperactivity Disorder (ADHD).
 How does ADHD alter a user’s experience of the web?
 How can we make any website a friendlier place for them?
+And what can we learn about accessibility from this example?

 - Organize information.